 There has to be a better way.
-There's always a better way (unless it’s making french fries in which case McDonalds pretty much has a lock on that).
-I say that little mantra with pretty much everything I do, see or live with.
+There's always a better way.
+I say that little mantra with pretty much everything I do including growing tomatoes.

-I've done the Florida Weave for a few years now and it works well but it still results in a big MESS of tomato plants.
-The kind of thing you’d expect to see starring in The Rocky Horror Picture show.
+I've done cages, stakes, espaliering and the Florida Weave (which works well but still results in a big MESS of tomato plants.)

 I don't know this guy.
 This guy is just stringing up his tomatoes.
 Never met him.
 Good photo though.

 Not only can you use this method for tomatoes, but you can use it for anything that has a stem you can wind upwards.

 - Hammer T-posts into the ground 8' apart (or less).
 For added height, screw an 8' 2x2 into the side of each T-post.
 Add support across the top.

 Screwing another 2x2 into the tops of your posts works well for a support bar, as does an old curtain rod.
 You just need something sturdy to hang a string from.

 TIP: Before screwing your 2x2s into the T-Posts, drill a 3" deep hole into the top of the 2x2s.
 Wind a coat-hanger-type wire around your rod a couple of times making sure to leave 3" of the ends straight.
 Slip the looped wire off the rod and stick it into the top of the 2x2.
 Now you'll be able to slip the rods through the wires to hold them in place.
 You can see the visual demonstration of this in the video.

 - Tie a thick cotton string every 12"- 18" so it hangs down towards the soil.